Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I: Conclusions

 \section{Conclusions}

-Based on the results of this study, the following conclusions were inferred:\footnote{ In this study, we did not perform the conversion labeled (ii) in Section~\ref{section2}, i.e., ``a tiling with rhombuses is converted to a tiling with pentagons after it divides the original rhombus such that it contains its own similar rhombuses.''
-Thus, differences are indicated between the results and considerations in this study and those obtained in the case where a rhombus is divided into its own similar rhombuses and then converted to a pentagonal tiling. }
+In this study, the non-periodic tilings $T_{h}$ and $T_{s}$ with \mbox{Tile$(1, 1)$} were converted into pentagonal tilings without applying process (ii) in Section~\ref{section2}, ``a tiling with rhombuses is converted into a tiling with pentagons after the original rhombus is divided such that it contains its own similar rhombuses (i.e., the original rhombus is subdivided into smaller similar rhombuses)."
+Based on the results of this study, the following conclusions were inferred:

-\begin{itemize} \item \mbox{Tile$(1, 1)$} can generate countless patterns of non-periodic tilings if the use of reflected tiles is allowed during the tiling-generation process. \item The non-periodic tilings generated by \mbox{Tile$(1, 1)$} based on $T_{h}$ and $T_{s}$ (including the countless patterns of non-periodic tilings based on $T_{s}$ shown in Section~\ref{subsection4.3}) can be converted to non-periodic tilings with three types of rhombuses, as well as to non-periodic tilings with three types of pentagons\footnote{ The periodic tiling shown in Figure~\ref{Fig.1-1}(b) can be converted similarly (see \ref{appB}).}. \item When arbitrary replacements (arbitrary replacement of locations corresponding to regular hexagons or arbitrary replacements of location corresponding to the structure of Mystic in $T_{s}$) were excluded, the non-periodic tilings with three types of pentagons corresponding to $T_{h}$ and $T_{s}$ with \mbox{Tile$(1, 1)$} showed two patterns. \end{itemize}
+\begin{itemize} \item \mbox{Tile$(1, 1)$} can generate countless patterns (design patterns created by the arrangement of polygonal tiles) of tilings if the use of reflected tiles is allowed during the tiling generation process. \item The non-periodic tilings generated using \mbox{Tile$(1, 1)$} based on $T_{h}$ and $T_{s}$ (including the countless patterns of non-periodic tilings based on $T_{s}$ shown in Section~\ref{subsection4.3}) can be converted into non-periodic tilings with three types of rhombuses, as well as into non-periodic tilings with three types of pentagons\footnote{ The periodic tiling shown in Figure~\ref{Fig.1-1}(b) can be converted similarly (see \ref{appB}).}. \item When arbitrary replacements---namely, the arbitrary replacements of locations corresponding to the regular hexagon and to the structure of Mystic in $T_{s}$---are excluded, the non-periodic tilings with three types of pentagons corresponding to $T_{h}$ and $T_{s}$ with \mbox{Tile$(1, 1)$} exhibit two distinct patterns each.
+Furthermore, when arbitrary replacements of locations corresponding to the structure of Mystic in $T_{s}$ are allowed, countless patterns of non-periodic tilings with three types of pentagons corresponding to $T_{s}$ fall into two distinct series. \end{itemize}

 In connection with the above results, we have the following consideration: